Senner: Characteristics

 The principal coat colours are bay and grey; black and chestnut also occur.
 Some horses show primitive markings including a dorsal stripe and zebra-striping on the legs.

 Use

 The Senner was bred principally as a riding horse, even in times when working horses were in demand; it was also used as a carriage horse.
 Senner stallions stood at the royal stud of Weil bei Esslingen in Baden-Württemberg and at the state stud of Lipizza in the Austrian Empire.

-In modern times it may be used for competition or recreational riding.
+In the twenty-first century the horses may be used for competition or recreational riding.